laurentbeaumer/Battleship/README.md

 You can add either "Battleship" project as a library or use the service.

-The APi is made to be used in a do...while loop:
+The APi is made to be used in while loops:

 ```C#
 var service = new BattleshipService();